 Within the heat and humid of Vietnam, there are lots of tropical fruits that grow and nurtured natively.
-One prominence is papaya, in which can be eaten raw, cook, soup, stew, cake, etc. A simple way to enjoy this fruit is turning it into a Vietnamese papaya smoothie.
+One prominence is papaya, in which can be eaten raw, cook, soup, stew, cake, etc. A simple way to enjoy this fruit is by turning it into a Vietnamese papaya smoothie.
 Sound great, right!?!

-There are so many vitamins, nutrients and beneficial properties of consuming papaya.
-Notable benefits include weight loss contribution, bloating elimination and cardiovascular health.
+There are so many vitamins, nutrients, and beneficial properties of consuming papaya.
+Notable benefits include weight loss contribution, bloating elimination, and cardiovascular health.
 Visit this article for more details on papaya benefits -recipe included.

 Reciper for Vietnamese Papaya Smoothie (Sinh To Du Du)

 - 2 cups ripe papaya- cubed